Lurler/TrimKit.VirtualFileSystem/README.md

 // ...and there are a few more functions you can call.
 ```

+## Performance
+The library is very minimalist internally, so the overhead compared to just reading files from the disc or Zip archive directly is basically zero.

 ## Notes
  - Paths are non case sensitive.
 "Some/Path/To/File.txt" is the same as "some/path/to/file.txt".

 ## Changes
+ - v1.4.1 - Added micro "benchmark" to evaluate basic performance.
+No changes to the library itself, hence no new nuget.
- - v1.4.0 - Bug fixes with file and folder indexing.
+ - v1.4 - Bug fixes with file and folder indexing.
 Now simultaneous access from two instances of VFS is possible.
 VFS now implements IDisposable and prevents potential memory leaks.
  - v1.3.2 - Fixed bugs with files and folders lookup.
 Fixed test project target framework.
 Improved test project.
  - v1.3.1 - Switched to netstandard2.0 to improve compatibility.
  - v1.3 - Recursive search, ability to read text directly, ability to work with folders, etc.
  - v1.2 - Some refactoring and improvements based on feedback received.
  - v1.1 - Added folder indexing, some edge case checks and some minor improvements.
  - v1.0 - Initial release.

+## TrimKit Collection
+This library is part of the **TrimKit** collection - a set of small, focused C# libraries that make game development more enjoyable by reducing the need for boilerplate code and providing simple reusable building blocks that can be dropped into any project.

+- [TrimKit.EventBus](https://github.com/Lurler/TrimKit.EventBus) - Lightweight, mutation-safe event bus (event aggregator).
+- [TrimKit.GameSettings](https://github.com/Lurler/TrimKit.GameSettings) - JSON-based persistent settings manager.
+- [TrimKit.VirtualFileSystem](https://github.com/Lurler/TrimKit.VirtualFileSystem) - Unified file hierarchy abstraction to enable modding and additional content in games.

+Each module is independent and can be used standalone or combined with others for a complete lightweight foundation.

 ## Contribution
 Contributions are welcome!

-You can start with submitting an [issue on GitHub](https://github.com/Lurler/VirtualFileSystem/issues).
+You can start with submitting an [issue on GitHub](https://github.com/Lurler/TrimKit.VirtualFileSystem/issues).

 ## License
-**Virtual File System** is released under the [MIT License](../master/LICENSE).
+This library is released under the [MIT License](../master/LICENSE).